Mode 2 interview by Kay One

 As conscious about the society he lives in as he is with his work, and his many battles on behalf of the culture he's bathed in, it's always a pleasure to exchange with a man whose opinions are as pronounced as the breadth of his thinking.
 Watch out for his long answers though.
 As for him, everything seems to be linked somehow.

-Often imitated but never equaled, can you tell us about the artists that have influenced and inspired you?
+imitated but never equaled, can you tell us about the artists that have

-Klimt Illustrated event of summer 2012, I rarely feel that I should have to sample and reproduce my influences from the more classical or historical artists that I am into; from Hieronymus Bosch or Dürer, through Leonardo, Velazquez, Hokusai, Schiele, Mucha, and so on.
+Apart from the Gustav Klimt-inspired painting from the Klimt Illustrated event of summer 2012, I rarely feel that I should have to sample and reproduce my influences from the more classical or historical artists that I am into; from Hieronymus Bosch or Dürer, through Leonardo, Velazquez, Hokusai, Schiele, Mucha, and so on.
 There are a whole bunch of writers, bombers (yes, we redefined that word decades ago), and style-masters who have shaped our perception of life around us; by showing us how we can use the alphabet, and add twist, shape, destroy and rebuild it to any rhythm that we wished, within a certain indefinite spectrum of what could be deemed as being funky, having flavor, having soul, rhythm, dynamics and harmony; or discord, whatever the mood or the situation.

 Also, with regards to the illegality of the discipline, in its purest form, there is another dimension that was added; and that being complemented by the relationship that the writer built up with the city, its architecture, it's transport network, and a whole community of other writers, competing for style, and how much you were seen all over the city.
 I do not follow on-line what is happening in or what has become of that initial community these days, as there's just so much going on.
 I prefer to look at the tags, throw-ups, and the odd panel-pieces, or top to bottoms, that I still see rolling from time to time.